 A detailed description of the facts of the case is beyond the scope of this piece, but a few key points are worth remarking on to provide some context for the Court's decision.
 Mr. Bhasin, the appellant, ran a successful business under a contract with Canadian American Financial Corp. ("Can-Am").
 The contract provided for an automatic renewal at the end of the term unless one of the parties gave six months' written notice terminating the agreement.
 Following Can-Am's exercise of the non-renewal clause, Mr. Bhasin argued that he suffered damages in the form of the lost value of his business because of Can-Am's dishonest conduct.
 This conduct included (i) misleading Mr. Bhasin about its intentions with respect to a proposed merger of Mr. Bhasin's business with the business of one of his competitors; and (ii) deceiving him about certain related discussions it was having with his competitor and with its provincial securities regulator.

-First, the Court acknowledged an organizing principle of good faith underlying the existing doctrines in which the common law recognizes obligations of good faith contractual performance.
-Justice Cromwell explained that the organizing principle "is simply that parties generally must perform their contractual duties honestly and reasonably and not capriciously and arbitrarily."7
+Step One: Good Faith as an Organizing Principle First, the Court acknowledged an organizing principle of good faith underlying the existing doctrines in which the common law recognizes obligations of good faith contractual performance.
+Justice Cromwell explained that the organizing principle "is simply that parties generally must perform their contractual duties honestly and reasonably and not capriciously and arbitrarily."6

 Good faith as an organizing principle is not a free-standing rule, but rather an underlying standard which underpins and manifests itself in existing doctrines about the types of situations and relationships in which the law requires an element of good faith.
 The Court stated that this list is not closed, so it is possible for the courts to recognize additional duties in future decisions.

-Second, the Court recognized a new common law duty, applicable to all contracts, to act honestly in the performance of contractual obligations.
+Step Two: The Duty of Honest Performance Second, the Court recognized a new common law duty, applicable to all contracts, to act honestly in the performance of contractual obligations.
 The Court declined to adopt a general duty of good faith in all contractual dealings.
-Instead, the Court recognized a more narrow common law duty of honest contractual performance, which it explained to mean "simply that parties must not lie or otherwise knowingly mislead each other about matters directly linked to the performance of the contract."9
+Instead, the Court recognized a more narrow common law duty of honest contractual performance, which it explained to mean "simply that parties must not lie or otherwise knowingly mislead each other about matters directly linked to the performance of the contract."8

-The Court also emphasized that this new duty is consistent with commercial parties' expectation of a "basic level of honesty and good faith in contractual dealings" for the proper function of business.10
+The Court also emphasized that this new duty is consistent with commercial parties' expectation of a "basic level of honesty and good faith in contractual dealings" for the proper function of business.9

 While the scope of this new duty will be determined in subsequent cases, the Court provided some helpful examples of what the new duty is not: